 The Slide Lock (Slide Release)

-When using the ejection port to clear a misfire, you can use the slide lock to keep the slide in its rearward position.
-The slide lock will also automatically engage after firing the final round in your magazine notifying the shooter of the need to reload.
+When using the ejection port to clear a misfire or while unloading a firearm, you can use the slide lock to keep the slide in its rearward position.
+The slide lock will also automatically engage on many pistols after firing the final round in your magazine notifying the shooter of the need to reload.

 The Front and Rear Sights

 Zero in on your target with front and rear sights.
 These must be adjusted so that the bullet impacts wherever they are aiming.

 The tang resembles a small hook on the back of the grip.
 It prevents the webbing between your thumb and forefinger safe from the slide’s action as it moves along the barrel.

 This barrel is the length of tubing the bullet travels down as it leaves the gun.
 The muzzle is the last point part of your firearm that the bullet touches.
 When found on muzzles, threads allow for a suppressor or silencer attachment.

 The trigger releases the hammer to actuate the firing sequence of the firearm.
 Modern weapons now utilize a double action trigger.
 This means that the trigger cocks back the hammer and releases it in one motion.
 The trigger guard is the frame around the trigger.
 This help to prevent any inadvertent firing of the weapon.

 The Firing Sequence of a Pistol

 Now that we’ve covered the basic parts of a gun, let’s take a look at how they all work together.